api-platform/docs/core/migrate-from-fosrestbundle.md

 # Migrate From FOSRestBundle

 [FOSRestBundle](https://github.com/FriendsOfSymfony/FOSRestBundle) is a popular bundle to rapidly develop RESTful APIs with Symfony.

-In September 2021, [it has been announced to be deprecated](https://twitter.com/lsmith/status/1440216817876627459) and its maintainers recommended to use API Platform instead.
 This page provides a guide to help developers migrating from FOSRestBundle to API Platform.

 ## Features Comparison